 He points at a nearby observation deck.
 I walk over to the small platform jutting out into the middle of the field.
 Bucky’s standing there.
 The deck is enclosed with shielded transparent aluminum.
 The shields keep out flying suits and other debris, but not a SPIDER mine.
 The proximity mine gets its name from the eight pylons extending from its side, but that’s where the similarity with the insect ends.
 Contained within the mine is 200 kilograms of high explosive.
 It’s a rotating shaped charge, allowing it to deliver maximum damage to its target.
 I watch one float past the window, little red lights blinking at the end of each pylon.
 I’d never seen one this close before.
 Or the several hundred others wandering around in a constant search for something to blow up.

-I turn to Bucky, who is concentrating on something far away.
-Or he’s constipated.
+I turn to Bucky, who is concentrating on something far away or he’s constipated.
 Sometimes it’s hard to tell.
 “Where the fuck did these come from?
 And why did you let them in here?
 I go to take a piss, and they, they, do all this?
 How do you bring in an entire minefield in two minutes, anyway?”

 “Do you see ‘em?”
 Bucky asks.

-“Yes, I see them!
-I whole shitload of them!
+“Yes, I see them.
+I whole shitload of them.
 They aren’t duds, are they?
-These are real fucking mines in here!
+These are real fucking mines in here.
 Who did this shit?”

 “Them,” Bucky says, pointing at something out the window.
 “Said they wanted to show you how serious they were.”

-“I can see that they’re serious!
-Serious about sabotaging this team!
-Serious about ruining my day!
-Serious about fucking with my program!”
+“I can see that they’re serious!.Serious about sabotaging this team.
+Serious about ruining my day.
+Serious about fucking with my program.”

-“Here they come!”
+“Here they come.”

 I see now what Bucky’s pointing at.
 Two suits flying in-between mines.
 Around them, up and over, coming so close to the pylons that I realize I’m holding my breath.
 I exhale, then gasp again as they buzz the observation deck at speeds I’d never seen before in the rusty Series X suits they're wearing.

-“Those suits!
-Those aren’t even armored!
-If they hit a mine they’re toast!
-Fuck!
-If they hit a mine, I’m toast!
-Holy shit, they’re good!”
+“Those suits.
+Those aren’t even armored.
+If they hit a mine they’re toast.
+Fuck.
+If they hit a mine, I’m toast.
+Holy shit, they’re good.”

 The pair whips back around and come to a stop just outside the deck.
 One of them raises a hand in salute.

 I flipped them off.
-“Both of you!”
+“Both of you.”
 I shout over the ASC.
-“Running backs!
-Welcome to the team!
-Now get these fucking things out of here!”
+“Running backs.
+Welcome to the team.
+Now get these fucking things out of here.”

-***

 I don’t need to watch them clear the mines off the field, so I go down to visit Laura and our spaceball suits.
 I’ll be honest and admit that all I wanted was to be as far away as possible in the shielded underbelly of the ship.
 That meant the armory.

 It’s the most valuable part of the ship.
 The Hercules isn’t worth what the thirty suits down here cost to build and maintain.
 Actually, I’m not sure if you can put a price tag to them, now that Laura’s been rooting around inside their guts.
 I take that back.
 People would pay a fortune for them, I’m sure, but all of those people are gunrunners.
 Not exactly legal, these suits.